mukulmishra18/mukulmishra18.github.io/_posts/2017-6-23-Streaming-PDF-TextContent.md

 When `getTextContent` API is called at main thread, it sends message to worker using `MessageHandler`.
 This message is handled by _[GetTextContent](https://github.com/mozilla/pdf.js/blob/master/src/core/worker.js#L877)_ handler in _worker.js_ file.
 Parsing of PDF commands are done in _evaluator.js_, `GetTextContent` handler calls `getTextContent` method of `PartialEvaluator` via [_document.js_](https://github.com/mukulmishra18/pdf.js/commit/0c13d0ff4618b3759d84a506390e31b573d7221d#diff-12f6a5494fae2f6d944246a1830f8982R302) file.
 In _getTextContent_ method of _PartialEvaluator_, whole [textContent](https://github.com/mozilla/pdf.js/blob/master/src/core/evaluator.js#L1188) is build and send back to main thread by resolving promises.

 Building whole text content at worker and sending back to main thread in bulk take lots of memory.
-Text content is only available at main thread, when promise at `PartialEvaluator` is resolve(i.e. `resolve(textContent)`), that forces rendering processes to wait.
+Text content is only available at main thread, when promise at `PartialEvaluator` is resolved(i.e. `resolve(textContent)`), that forces rendering processes to wait.
 This degrade user experience(by janky scrolling, slow rendering...).

 **Incrementally sending chunks using streamTextContent**